CodeForBoulder/upswyng/README.md

 #### Add an App to Your Firebase Project

 1. Return to the **"Project Overview"** page in your Firebase project in your [Firebase Console](https://console.firebase.google.com/)
-2. In the "Get started by adding Firebase to your app", find and select the **"Web"** button, which looks like an self close HTML element **</>**.
+2. In the "Get started by adding Firebase to your app" section of the page, find and select the **"Web"** button, which looks like a self-closed HTML element **</>**.
-3. Give your app a nickname you will be able to identify it later, such as (but not required to be) `upswyng-local`
+3. Give your app a nickname, such as (but not required to be) `upswyng-local`
 4. Click **"Register App"** button

 A new screen should display scripts to be added to a project.
 Go ahead keep this page open, ignore the instructions given in Firebase, and move on to the next section of this README.